 Training Video: Proper Refueling- Keeping Our Waterways Clean

-This 6-minute video is designed to highlight the proper techniques for refueling vehicles and portable containers while reducing the potential for fuel to reach the storm sewer.
+This 6-minute video is designed to highlight the proper techniques for refueling vehicles/ portable containers while reducing the potential for fuel to reach the storm sewer.
 Proper cleanup and disposal methods are also outlined.
-In 2012, this video was shot in Tippecanoe County with the assistance and support of the Tippecanoe County Partnership for Water Quality.
+This video was shot in Tippecanoe County with the assistance and support of the Tippecanoe County Partnership for Water Quality.

 Proper Concrete Washout Procedures for Contractors

-In 2013, this 9-minute video was shot in Hamilton County with the participation of the Indiana Ready Mix Concrete Association.
-The goal of this video was to add practices for properly managing concrete washout and concrete finishing discharges for end users.
-The video features updated BMPs including how to washout in smaller areas.
+This 9-minute video was shot in Hamilton County with the participation of the Indiana Ready Mix Concrete Association.
+The goal of this video is to present practices for properly managing concrete washout and concrete finishing discharges for end users.
+The video features updated BMPs and a demonstration on how to washout in smaller areas.

 Blue is the New Green: Stormwater Do’s and Don’t’s

-“Blue is the new Green” – completed in 2015, this 10 minute video reviews the Do’s and Don’ts of basic stormwater pollution prevention practices that should be implemented by everyone in their home, in their yard, and when they are out and about.
-This training tool will assist with educating the general public so they can learn to do the right things to help protect our environment; especially focusing on ways to help keep our waterways clean.
-Since the green, environmental movement is very popular, the video’s title is a play on turning stormwater or “blue” into the next, new “green” movement!
+“Blue is the New Green” – this 10 minute video reviews the Do’s and Don’ts of basic stormwater pollution prevention practices that should be implemented by everyone in their home, yard, and when they are out and about.
+This training tool will assist with educating the general public on the correct way to help protect our environment, with a focus on how to help keep our waterways clean.